 Digital Well-Being at Work

 The Assistant Professorship for Communication Science is part of the Institute of Labor Market and Socioeconomics at the School of Business, Economics and Society of the FAU.
-The professorship investigates the positive and negative consequences of digital communication (e.g., via smartphones and social media) for users’ mental health/well-being and self-regulation (e.g., usage habits and self-control).
-The current research focusses on users’ digital well-being at the interface of work and leisure, for instance, digital stress, availability pressures, or using media to procrastinate during work from home.
+The professorship investigates the positive and negative consequences of digital communication (e.g., via smartphones and social media) for users’ well-being, health, and self-regulation.
+Current research focusses on users’ digital well-being at the interface of work and leisure, for instance, digital stress, availability pressures, procrastinatory media use, and digital communication when working from home.

 The professorship works theory-driven, with a focus on media psychological and quantitative empirical approaches.
 Methodological foci are short-term longitudinal designs (diary & experience sampling studies), systematic literature reviews (scoping review, overviews, meta-analyses), and fostering open science practices (e.g., preregistration).

 You can find three of the most recent publications below (more publications are listed here):

 - Schneider, F.M., Lutz, S., Halfmann, A., Meier, A., & Reinecke, L. (2022).
 How and when do mobile media demands impact well-being?
 Explicating the Integrative Model of Mobile Media Use and Need Experiences (IM³UNE).
 Mobile Media and Communication, 10(2), 251–271. https://dx.doi.org/10.1177/20501579211054928

 - Valkenburg, P.M., Beyens, I., Meier, A., & Vanden Abeele, M. (2022).
 Advancing our understanding of the associations between social media use and well-being.
 Current Opinion in Psychology, 101357. https://dx.doi.org/10.1016/j.copsyc.2022.101357